Best CD rates for January 2022

 Banks we monitor

-Bankrate doesn’t include callable CDs or brokered CDs on this page.
-Bankrate compares regular CDs and no-penalty CDs as two different products.
+Bankrate doesn’t include callable CDs or brokered CDs on this page and, compares regular CDs and no-penalty CDs separately.